aprilwebster/web_app_dev_notes/README.md

    - plugins
    - resolve options
    - https://webpack.js.org/configuration/

+#### fields
+- `entry` - input file
+- `output` - directory and filename to persist the optimized and minimized code
+- `mode` - {"production" (default), "development", "none"} - tells webpack to use its built-in optimizations accordingly.
+- `module` - rules for how to handle differnt types of modules within a project

 #### basic `webpack.config.js`
 - to use it: `npx webpack --config webpack.config.js`
-- required fields:
-   - `entry` - input file
-   - `output` - directory and filename to persist the optimized and minimized code
-- optional fields:
-   - 'mode' - default is 'production' (if not included in the config file)

 ```
 const path = require('path');